Congress alleges CPI(M)-BJP 'nexus' over ED notice to Kerala CM’s son in Life Mission case

 The Life Mission project involves the construction of apartments in Wadakkancherry, Thrissur, funded by the UAE Red Crescent for families affected by the 2018 Kerala floods.

-It was alleged that Unitac Builders, which undertook the project, paid a commission of Rs 4.5 crore to middlemen, including state representatives.
+It was alleged in the ED's case that Unitac Builders, which undertook the project, paid a commission of Rs 4.5 crore to middlemen, including state representatives.

 M Sivasankar, former principal secretary to the CM, was earlier arrested in connection with the case.
-PTI TBA TBA SA
+PTI TBA SSK TBA SSK ADB